 We are working with educators and service providers across the country to incorporate I AM LITTLE RED into their trafficking prevention efforts.
 Our partners include:

 Through survivor-led programs, My Life My Choice works to end commercial sexual exploitation of children by empowering youth and their allies to fight back.
+My Life My Choice wrote the teaching guide to accompany I AM LITTLE RED.

 Through a sustainable, market-driven model, First Book is creating equal access to quality education — making everything from brand-new, high-quality books and educational resources, to sports equipment, winter coats, snacks, and more – affordable to its member network of more than 350,000 educators who exclusively serve kids in need.

 RMF researches human trafficking in Puerto Rico and the Caribbean to educate and sensitize the public with the hopes of preventing more people from falling victim to this crime.
+They are collaborating with the Puerto Rico Department of Family to bring I AM LITTLE RED to approximately 1,000 children in schools and foster homes on the island.

 Through educating high-risk girls and boys about their rights and resources, FAIR Girls motivates students to keep themselves safe from exploitation and trafficking and to become peer educations to “tell their friends” how to do the same.